-The object header provides a quick view of the most important or most frequently-used information about one instance of an object.
-It connects to the iOS status bar and the navigation bar via a seamless background, and is visually separated from the content area below.
-As the object header provides the first glimpse of the object on the screen, the information it contains should be clear and concise.
+The object header provides a quick view of the most important or most frequently used information about one instance of an object.
+It connects to the status bar and the navigation bar via a seamless background, and is visually separated from the content area below.
+To provide high level summary of the object on the screen, the information in the object header should be clear and concise.

-Analytics/data visualization allow the user to quickly understand relevant trend or status information.
+A chart allows the user to quickly understand relevant trend or status information.